 The same goes for construction.
 Some dogs will gladly walk around in a cape but will freak out if you try to stick their hind legs in pants.

 Test out a few types of costumes to make sure you have one that is comfortable for your dog.
-Otherwise, your dog will spend the entire time trying to pull the costume off – and that’s no fun.
+Otherwise, your dog will spend the entire time trying to pull the costume off – and that’s no way to have a fun, dog-friendly Halloween.

 Tips & Tricks for Photographing Your Dog